 With that being said, it wouldn’t be the end of the world if you threw the party into the game at 2nd-level.
 While sure, each player has a couple more mechanics, features, or spells to keep track of, they’ll also have a considerably beefier character.
 That 2nd hit die makes an enormous difference.

-1st-level characters have quite a few unique issues that, while totally manageable, can give new players and DMs a hard time.
+1st-level characters have quite a few unique issues that, while manageable, can give new players and DMs a hard time.
 Personally, though, I wouldn’t go any higher than 2nd-level.
-The jump from level 2 to level 3 is significant for many classes due to the addition of their subclass at that point in time.
+The jump from level 2 to level 3 is significant for many classes due to the addition of their subclass then.

 Give your players a session or two to learn the game, and then when they get a taste for everything feel free to bump them up to level 3.
 The good part about levels 1 and 2 at least is that they’re quick.
 Your players should only spend about a session in each of those levels.